cse230-project/duet-haskell/README.md

 We would like to implement a simplified version of the [Duet Game](https://apps.apple.com/us/app/duet-game/id634235735), developed by [Kumobius Games](https://apps.apple.com/us/developer/kumobius/id449069247), in Haskell.
 The Duet-Haskell application is a single player game where players control two colorured orbs to dodge randomly incoming obstacles.

-The stages will be generated from predefined configuration files.
-Once the player starts the game, the application takes the shapes and speed of the obstacles from the configuration file, adds randomness, and renders the scene.
-We will provide multiple configuration files with different difficulty levels that the player can start with.
+In the game, players need to avoid the dropping obstacles.
+Once the player starts the game, the application randomly generates 100 obstacles in 4 types.
+The players can adjust the difficulty levels with obtacles dropping in 3 different speeds.

 ![Original Duet Game screenshot](/duet_game.jpg)